-George Rose sadly passed away in July 2018 although his wife Sheila, (Harold’s daughter), are still involved in the business, their son Nigel Lymn Rose and their daughter Jackie are
+George Rose sadly passed away in July 2018 although his wife Sheila, (Harold’s daughter), is still involved in the business.

 The respect accorded to the departed and the bereaved by Arthur and Harold Lymn has happily been transmitted, undiluted, to the present generations